pushkar100/notes-javascript/8-promises-async-await-and-fetch.md

 * It is useful for maintaining a timeout on a promise.
 Ex: set a time limit on n/w request.

 Cons:
 * Nothing really.
-However, if you are looking to fetch a resource most quickly available from multiple endpoints, `Promise.any()` is the best choice
+However, if you are looking to fetch a resource most quickly available from multiple endpoints, `Promise.any()` is the best choice: This method is useful for returning the first promise that fulfills.
+It short-circuits after a promise fulfills, so it does not wait for the other promises to complete once it finds one.

 ```js
 const resolvePromiseAfterDelay = (value, delay) => {